 The Refugee question is growing more "ugly" every day.
 It is a little cloud that threatens to overspread the whole political horizon of Europe.
-Our Paris correspondence of last week mentioned the hostile and imperious attitude of France towards Switzerland, both as to the expulsion of refugees and the freedom of the Federal Institutions; the correspondent of the Morning Chronicle, writing from Berne, circumstantially confirms the report of an insolent note of the French Government to the Federal Council, and of still more insolent language held by the French Minister of Foreign Affhirs to the Swiss Minister at Paris.
-Austria In the first place, THE FRENCH SOCIALISTS ARE NOT ANARCHISTS.
-1
+Our Paris correspondence of last week mentioned the hostile and imperious attitude of France towards Switzerland, both as to the expulsion of refugees and the freedom of the Federal Institutions; the correspondent of the Morning Chronicle, writing from Berne, circumstantially confirms the report of an insolent note of the French Government to the Federal Council, and of still more insolent language held by the French Minister of Foreign Affairs to the Swiss Minister at Paris.
+Austria the sense in which the word is understood by systemmakers and sectarians in a neighbouring country."